d4l3k/cs311/a4/README.txt

 Please fill in each of the following:

-Approximate hours on this assignment: TODO
+Approximate hours on this assignment: 2

 Acknowledgment of assistance (per the collab policy!): None